-Interior Designer Anne Tuohy reveals her tips for enhance natural light, before sharing a stunning dark-light home transformation.
+Interior Designer Anne Tuohy reveals her tips for enhancing natural light, before sharing a stunning dark-light home transformation.

 None of us can have too much light coming in to our homes.
 Good light enhances our mood, our sense of well-being and our mental health.
 Whenever I am helping clients to design a brand new home, the very first thing I do is to take out the compass app on my phone..
 It is obviously easier to obtain optimum light in a new build, but there are many things that you can do to improve the light in your existing home,